 - commemorative award presented at the awards ceremony during the ATD International Conference & Exposition.

 - announcement of the award and a summary of the findings in ATD publications and on the website.

 November 30, 2020

 Deadline for receipt of application package

-Award presented at ATD Awards Ceremony during the ATD International Conference & Exposition.
+Award presented to the 2020 winner at ATD Awards Ceremony during the ATD International Conference & Exposition.